zhangjian94cn/zhangjian94cn.github.io/index.markdown

 </div >

 I'm **Zhang Jian（章坚）**, an algorithm engineer.
-Currently, I work in Alibaba and focus on photo-realistic 3d reconstruction.
+Previously, I worked in Alibaba and focused on photo-realistic 3d reconstruction.
 My interests involve **deep learning, computer vision, computer graphics and robotics**.

 I graduated from Southeast University with a bachelor's degree, and got my master degree from Nanjing University.